-Luckily, we can easily translate cocina to “kitchen” or “cuisine;” however the word mestiza is a little more complicated.
-A direct translation would tell you that it means “mestizo,” which is someone of mixed race – probably not the best translation for food!
+Luckily, we can easily translate cocina to “cuisine;” however the word mestiza is a little more complicated.
+A direct translation would tell you that it means “of mixed origin” – probably not the best translation for food!

 We could loosely say that it means “mixed,” but that simply doesn’t do justice to the depth of the word in relation to the menu at Casa Gangotena.
-In reality, it represents the unique blend of two wonderful cultures at different times in history – a tribute to Ecuador’s European heritage and its local ancestry.
-However, without knowing the backstory, it is hard to truly appreciate the exquisite experience of the cocina mestiza.
-Which leads us to the following…
+In reality, it represents the unique blend of wonderful cultures at different times in history – a tribute to Ecuador’s rich indigenous ancestry and strong European heritage.
+However, without knowing the backstory, it is hard to truly appreciate the exquisite experience that is cocina mestiza, which leads us to the following…

 What is Ecuador’s gastronomic history?

-Let’s start at the very beginning.
-It’s important to understand that Ecuador consists of four distinctive regions, and within each of them the cultures and food differ tremendously.
-Historically, it was a long, tiring journey from the highlands to the coast or to the Amazon, while the Galapagos are even more difficult to get to – only accessible by plane (or a very long voyage aboard a ship!).
-Therefore, before engines were invented and roads were properly built, once people settled in a specific region they didn’t venture too far from it.
-This resulted in cultures developing their own specific traditions, distinct cooking styles, and varied diets that suited their particular area.
+Ecuador consists of four distinct regions.
+Culture and food vary quite a bit between each of these.
+Historically, the journey from the highlands to the coast or to the Amazon was long and arduous.
+The Galapagos were even more difficult to get to, as they were only accessible by plane or via a very long voyage by sea.
+Prior to the advent of engines, roads, and all the corresponding infrastructure, people settled in a specific region and rarely ventured far from it.
+This resulted in the evolution of specific traditions, distinct cooking styles, and varied diets, suited to their particular environment, topography, resources, and climate.

-Indigenous tribes stuck to root vegetables like cassava and grains such as quinoa and others available in their region.
-They ate very little meat except for seafood and the occasional animal they were able to hunt.
-In the 16th century, the Spaniards arrived and conquered the Inca empire along with several local indigenous tribes.
-Along the way, they introduced dishes from Europe which included a lot of meat, including beef, lamb, pork, and chicken.
-This represented an enormous change in the style of cooking widespread in Ecuador at that time, as well as the diets of those living in the country.
+Indigenous tribes stuck to root vegetables, like cassava, and grains, such as quinoa, readily available in their region.
+They primarily ate fish and the occasional animal successfully hunted.
+In the 16th century, the Spaniards arrived and conquered the Inca Empire and, by extension, several local indigenous tribes.
+Along the way, they introduced culinary dishes from Europe, which included a lot of meat and poultry: beef, lamb, pork, and chicken.
+This influential event would forever change culinary styles, concepts, and food preparation throughout Ecuador.

-Our extraordinary cocina mestiza menu expertly blends the primarily vegetarian diet and cooking styles of the country’s first indigenous tribes with the more diverse European cuisine and premium cuts that were introduced along with it, creating an unparalleled dining experience that meshes many cultures together with unique ingredients sourced from the different regions of Ecuador in each dish.
+Our cocina mestiza expertly blends the largely vegetarian diet and cooking styles of the country’s first indigenous tribes with the more diverse European cuisine and premium cuts that were introduced along with it, creating an unparalleled dining experience that meshes many cultures together with unique ingredients sourced from different parts of Ecuador.

-Another sought-after dish on the cocina mestiza menu is the Pacific lobster from the rich waters near the Galapagos Islands accompanied by Chaucha potatoes from the Andean highlands and a delicious sauce made from locally-sourced garlic and caramelized onions.
+Another sought-after dish on the cocina mestiza menu is the Pistachio Lamb.
+This delicious Andean chop is enveloped in an unforgettable pistachio crust, accompanied by a creamy sweet potato and ginger purée with a rosemary and sage infusion.
 This incomparable treat will have your taste buds begging for more!

-What other aspects make Casa Gangotena’s cocina mestiza menu different from any other restaurant?
+What other aspects distinguish Casa Gangotena’s cocina mestiza from every other restaurant?

-In addition to the perfect blend of local ingredients, traditional recipes, and historic cultures, cocina mestiza also employs incredibly unique plateware.
-Calling upon Ecuador’s volcanic origins, the dishes used in the restaurant of Casa Gangotena are partially made from basalt and granite.
-Each one also contains a graphic representation of the San Francisco church in homage to Casa Gangotena’s iconic neighbor.
-Incredibly enough, no two dishes are the same, leading to cocina mestiza’s stunning visuals.
+In addition to the perfect blend of local ingredients, traditional recipes, and cultural influences, cocina mestiza also employs incredibly unique plateware.
+Calling upon Ecuador’s volcanic origins, the dishes used at Casa Gangotena’s Restaurant are partially made with basalt and granite.
+Each one contains a graphic representation of the San Francisco church in homage to Casa Gangotena’s iconic neighbor.
+Incredibly enough, no two plates are the same, resulting in cocina mestiza’s stunning visuals.

-Cocina mestiza of Casa Gangotena is an authentic gastro-sensorial tribute to the best local ingredients raised to the highest levels of international cuisine.
-It offers guests the opportunity to experience every culture and area of Ecuador at the same time while sitting in the comfort of the luxurious Casa Gangotena restaurant.
-Every flavor, every sauce, and every spice has been expertly chosen to truly represent the very best of Ecuadorian gastronomy.
-The cocina mestiza isn’t just a menu – it is an intricate blend of the very essence of traditional flavors, creating an entirely unique, mouthwatering dining experience.
+Casa Gangotena’s cocina mestiza is an authentic gastro-sensorial tribute to the best local and regional ingredients prepared with true culinary expertise, offering guests the opportunity to experience Ecuador’s rich culinary traditions through a modern lens, in an elegant and comfortable atmosphere.
+Every flavor, every sauce, and every spice has been expertly chosen to represent the very best of Ecuadorian gastronomy.
+More than just a menu – cocina mestiza is an intricate blend of traditional flavors and the very essence of a truly mouthwatering dining experience.